robertodepool/data-analytics-power-bi-report707/README.md

 - Customer Detail
 - Product Detail
 - Stores Map

 Also a theme was chosen in the View tab.
-The team chosen was the Colorblind safe one, in case any viewer of these is colourblind.
+The theme chosen was the Colorblind safe one, to have in mind a variety of viewers of the project.

-### Task 2 - Adding Navigation Sidebar
+### Task 2 - Adding a Navigation Sidebar
 - Rectangle shape added in all pages.
-Insert > Shapes > Choose rectangle > In properties select desired colour.
+Going from the bottom to the top of the page on the left hand side.

-## Milestone 5
+## Milestone 5 - Building a Customer Detail page

 ### Task 1 - Creating Headline Card Visuals
-1. Two rectangles in top left corner of the page were created (similar process as Adding navigation bar)
-2. Two card visuals to go on over these rectangles were added one for Total customers and one for the Revenue per Customer measure (this measure was created by dividing the Total Customers / Total Revenue).
+1. Two card visuals were added one for Total customers and one for the Revenue per Customer measure (this measure was created by dividing the Total Customers / Total Revenue)
-3. The Total Customers field was renamed to Unique Customers.
+2. The Total Customers field was renamed to Unique Customers
 ### Task 2 - Adding Summary Charts
 1. Donut chart visual was added using the Users[Country] column to filter the [Total Customers] measure
 2. Column chart visual was created using the Products[Category] column to filter the [Total Customers] measure